-The student's financial need is the difference between the cost of attendance (COA - educational cost including tuition, fees, books, maintenance at home or room at the Schools, transportation and certain incidental expenses) and the estimated family contribution (EFC).
-Your level of need will also determine if you qualify for, and if your student loans will be subsidized or unsubsidized.
+The student's financial need is the difference between the cost of attendance (COA - educational cost including tuition, fees, books, maintenance at home or room at the School, transportation and certain incidental expenses) and the estimated family contribution (EFC).
+The student's level of need will also determine if they qualify for, and if their student loans will be subsidized or unsubsidized.